-If you have the characteristic rash typical for Lyme disease it should not be necessary for the doctor to do any
+If you have the characteristic rash typical for Lyme disease it should not be necessary for the doctor to do any tests – the doctor will treat you with a course of antibiotics.

 Laboratory confirmation in people with erythema